Skip to main content

 Both the Migration Act 1958 (Cth) (the Act) and the Migration Regulations 1994 (Cth) (the Regulations) seek to regulate the payment of costs associated with an employer sponsored visa application.
 The overarching values of the sponsorship compliance and legislative frameworks were introduced for a number of reasons, including ensuring that sponsored persons are not exploited or extorted.
 It also seeks to ensure that the visa program is utilised for its intended purposes, and not for sponsors to obtain a financial gain nor for applicants to attain a migration outcome through illicit means.

-It is important to draw a distinction between the requirements for the TSS visa and the ENS visa as different obligations apply.
+It is important to draw a distinction between the requirements for the SID visa and the ENS visa as different obligations apply.

 Can the visa applicant pay for fees?

-The below table summarises the fees in relation to a TSS and ENS application and considers whether a visa applicant may take on the cost:
+The below table summarises the fees in relation to a SID and ENS application and considers whether a visa applicant may take on the cost:

 Fees